Jack Edwards (sportscaster)

-Jack Edwards (born 1957) is an American sports commentator.
-Since 2005, he has provided play-by-play commentary for Boston Bruins games on NESN television.
+Jack Edwards (born March 1957) is an American former sports commentator and reporter.
+From 2005 to 2024, he provided play-by-play commentary for Boston Bruins games on NESN television.
 From 1991 to 2003, he worked for ESPN as an anchor for their sports news program SportsCenter, as well as a play-by-play commentator for their NHL, MLS, Little League Baseball, and 2002 FIFA World Cup broadcasts.
-Edwards provided commentary for the Konami game MLS Extra Time 2002.
+Edwards provided commentary for the Konami soccer video game MLS Extra Time 2002.

 Broadcasting career

 Early career

 Edwards started as a play-by-play announcer for the University of New Hampshire hockey team.
 He then moved on to play-by-play and sports anchor positions at WGIR radio and WMUR-TV in Manchester, New Hampshire.
 During the early 1980s, he worked as a talk radio host for WRKO in Boston and as a weekend anchor at WJAR-TV in Providence.
 He then moved to a sports reporter position at WCVB-TV in Boston.
 While at WCVB-TV, Edwards also served as a freelance play by play announcer for ESPN.
 Among the events he called were the Davis Cup finals and Frozen Four.
 He also served as a reporter for ABC's coverage of alpine skiing at the 1988 Winter Olympics.

 In 1988, Edwards became the weekend sports anchor for Boston's WNEV-TV/WHDH-TV.
 While working for the then-CBS affiliate, Edwards also called some events for the network, including the US Open and the 1991 Olympic Winterfest.